You are here

 - Authorizers of charter schools administer the gifted program plan

-AUs submit a Comprehensive Program Plan to Colorado Department of Education to describe implementation of the key requirements for gifted education as defined in ECEA Rules.
+AUs submit a Comprehensive Program Plan to the Colorado Department of Education to describe implementation of the key requirements for gifted education as defined in ECEA Rules.

 Is there a list of common terms and definitions for gifted education?